joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

       "Ny" : 1,
 ```

-We discover here that input is a convolution layer with 1024 input channels and 768 output channels.
+We discover that the input is a convolution layer with 1024 input channels and 768 output channels.
 This suggests that SafetyNetLight is not a standalone model, but rather a custom classifier that is built on top of the SceneNetv5 model, which produces the image embeddings that are fed into this model.
-The weights and quantization lookup tables are stored in the weights file and the shape file should contain the dimensions of these blobs, but it is also compressed with the same format.
+The weights and quantization lookup tables are stored in the weights file and the shape file contains the dimensions of the blobs.
+We can extract the shape file in the same way:

 ```bash command
 dd if=/System/Library/PrivateFrameworks/CoreSceneUnderstanding.framework/Versions/A/Resources/scenenet_v5_custom_classifiers/SafetyNetLight/SafetyNetLight_v1.1.0/SafetyNetLight_v1.1.0_vx6zphgfsp_15880_safetynet_quant.espresso.shape bs=1 skip=28 2>/dev/null | lzfse -decode -o safetynet.espresso.shape.json